 Popular destinations PORTUGAL

 The Algarve is the southernmost part of Portugal.
 To the east, the Algarve is bordered by the Rio Guadiana.
 This river also forms the border with Spain.
-In the north the Algarve borders the province of Alentejo and to the south and west of the Algarve lies the Atlantic Ocean.
+In the north the Algarve borders the Spanish province of Alentejo and to the south and west of the Algarve lies the Atlantic Ocean.

 Photo: Triops 1972 Creative Commons Attribution-Share Alike 4.0 International no changes made

 The landscape of the Algarve is very varied.
 The coast has the well-known rock formations with small beaches to the west of Faro.
 Many rocks, caverns and caves formed by water and wind can be found here.
 East of Faro are lagoons and kilometers of sandy beaches.
-The coastline is almost completely protected nature reserve (Parque natural da Ria Formosa) Albufeira, Lagos and Portimao are the somewhat larger coastal towns.
+The coastline is almost completely protected nature reserve (Parque Natural da Ria Formosa).
+Albufeira, Lagos and Portimao are the somewhat larger coastal towns.

 Photo: Glen Bowman Creative Commons Attribution-Share Alike 4.0 International no changes made